-A role model in Latin American city planning, this Cuban town offers a number of beautiful buildings and palaces.
+A role model in Latin American city planning, this Cuban town of Cienfuegos offers a number of beautiful buildings and palaces.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.